 Absolutely, the role of an HRD Business Partner allows us to support individuals and the wider business to develop and enhance skillsets which impact performance on the job role.

 What type of exciting projects have you worked on?

 My job allows me to work on a variety of projects.
 Currently, we are introducing more blended learning into the business to appeal to our wide audience.
 Last year I was involved in creating an e-learning module to officially launch our internal training programs.

 To enhance what we previously offered, we introduced a variety of media into the module.
 This included videos and podcasts from various managers across the business.
 It’s not unusual to see a member of the training team walking about with video equipment and microphones these days!

 What advice would you give someone considering applying for a job with Almac?

 I would say go for it!
 You will be joining a growing business and working to advance human health every day.
 Have a read through some of our news stories to learn about the great work that goes on.
 It’s a reason to get out of bed in the morning!
 And of course, I look forward to welcoming you on your first day in induction.

 Outline your career to date within Almac

 I started working for Almac in 2006 in the role of a Training Co-ordinator.
-As a Training Co-ordinator, I was involved in the organisation and set up of all internal training courses.
-I would have liaised with external providers as well as organising internal courses.
+As a Training Co-ordinator, I was involved in the organization and set up of all internal training courses.
+I would have liaised with external providers as well as organizing internal courses.

-During this role I would have helped organise our Lunchtime Lecture programme, designed “The Almanac” (our company newsletter), and helped co-ordinate the annual corporate briefings.
+During this role I would have helped organize our Lunchtime Lecture program, designed “The Almanac” (our company newsletter), and helped co-ordinate the annual corporate briefings.